5 Strategies That’ll Help You Beat Uber’s Surge Pricing on New Year’s Eve

 5. Take a Cab

 Standing on the curb trying to flag a cab after midnight on Jan.
 1 will be frustrating at best.
+It’s a night where more drivers are needed, but there never seem to be enough.

 Before the festivities begin, find out if your local taxicab commission has an app of its own.
 You may not save money by hailing a regular ol’ cab from your phone, but you’ll be able to stay warm while you’re waiting — and you won’t have to shout over the crowd to call dispatch.